Ward Charcoal Ovens State Historic Park: History

 The charcoal ovens are two miles to the south of the townsite.
 Six large ovens remain in excellent repair, 30 ft high, 27 ft in diameter, with walls 2 ft thick at the base.
 The ovens were in operation from 1876 through 1879.
-They were built of quartz latite welded tuff by itinerant Swiss Italian masons who specialized in the ovens, who were known as carbonari.
+They were built of quartz latite welded tuff by itinerant Swiss Italian masons known as carbonari, who specialized in the ovens.
 The beehive shape was designed as a more efficient version of the open-pit system that originated in Italy.
-The charcoal ovens prepared charcoal from locally harvested timber for use in the smelters at Ward, using 30 to 60 bushels of charcoal per ton of ore, for 16,000 bushels a day.
+The charcoal ovens prepared charcoal from locally harvested timber for use in the smelters at Ward, using 30 to 60 bushels of charcoal per ton of ore, for 16,000 bushels (563,840 liters) a day.
 The Ward ovens are the best-preserved of their kind in Nevada.
 They were listed in the National Register of Historic Places in 1971.